Crossing-Tech/babel/babel-doc/source/camel/basics.rst

 In Babel Camel, the base interface which models a message which passes through the route is called Message.
 A Message contains a payload called body.
 From Camel point of view, a Babel Message may be understood as the in Message of an Exchange with required methods to read and write the Exchange properties.

-For more details, please have a look at the `Camel Message Specification <http://babel-dsl.github.io/current/test-reports/BabelCamelSpec.html#A+CamelMessage+should>`_
+For more details, please have a look at the Transformations part.

 Basics
 ++++++